Saturday, April 11, 2026

 When it comes to talking about what surviving German Nazis did after WW2, the most popular topic is Leftists talking about the Nazis who became CIA assets and operatives, Renhaird Gehlen, Klaus Barbie, Paul Dickopf and the scientists involved in Paper Clip.

-The second would be Zionists talking about the Nazis who went on to serve at the disposal of Anti-Zionist Arab Nationalists, Walter Rauff and Alois Brunner in Syria, the countless who were employed by Nasser in Egypt like Johann von Leers, and many were helping the Arab Liberation Army during the Israel-Palestine War in 1947-49 but they don't have their own Wikipedia pages.
+The second would be Zionists talking about the Nazis who went on to serve at the disposal of Anti-Zionist Arab Nationalist regimes, Walter Rauff and Alois Brunner in Syria, the countless who were employed by Nasser in Egypt like Johann von Leers, and many were helping the Arab Liberation Army during the Israel-Palestine War in 1947-49 but they don't have their own Wikipedia pages.

-But the thing is these two stories are not as separate from each other as one’s binary assumptions about Cold War Era allegiances would assume.
+But the thing is these two stories are not as separate from each other as one’s modern binary assumptions about Cold War Era allegiances would assume.
 For starters many escaped capture at the end of the War via the exact same Ratlines.

 The section of the Wikipedia Page for Walter Rauff on his time in Syria is unclear about exactly where he stood in relation to the various Coups that happened in Syria.
 This article is more specific.